Practical 9: Selecting Data

 Load Geodata

-A lot of useful geo-data can be accessed from the GeoPortal.
+A lot of additional geo-data can be accessed from the GeoPortal.
 And see also my discussion on lookup tables.
+For demonstration purposes we’re going to work the same set of files ‘as usual’:

 spath = 'https://github.com/jreades/fsds/blob/master/data/src/' # source path